jeffskinnerbox/rpi-loader/README.md

 Raspberry Pi Loader
 ===================
-I have written a detailed step-by-step guide of how to set up your Raspberry Pi as a "headless" computer.
+I have written a detailed [step-by-step guide][03] on how to set up your Raspberry Pi as a "headless" computer.
 This includes configuring the RPi for my local network, updating firmware, loading all my favorite development tools and utilities.
-This guide has been of great value to me to repeatedly and consistently establish my devices.
+This guide has been of great value to me to help repeatedly and consistently establish my devices.
 But the work is all manual requiring dozens of command line entries.
-This utility takes the drudgery out of setting up a new Raspberry Pi by automating the manual tasks.
+This utility takes the drudgery out of setting up a new Raspberry Pi by automating this manual tasks.

 Clearly, not all everything can be scripted.
 You still have to download the latest version of Raspbian,